Review Requirements Documents

 Description Column

-There are no restrictions on the attachment file type, however, only image attachments are displayed in the Description column:
+There are no restrictions on the attachment file type, however, the preview is displayed only for image (PNG, JPEG, GIF, BMP, SVG, WebP and AVIF) and MathML (*.mml) files:

-You can right-click on an attachment displayed in the Description column and select the appropriate action from the menu:
+You can also right-click on an attachment and select the appropriate action from the context menu:

 • View in External Application — preview a read-only temporary copy of the attachment file in the default application set by the operating system.